 Roller Coaster Challenge

-During our last science unit in 4th grade, my students were given the opportunity to build their own roller coaster out of everyday items in a group.
+During a science unit in 4th grade, my students were given the opportunity to build their own roller coaster out of everyday items in a group.
 Their goal was to learn about force and motion, and I can tell you they learned a lot through the experience as they edited their creation and solved any issues that came their way.
 I found something similar online, called the Roller Coaster Challenge, where kids (ages 6+) have the opportunity to beat challenges set up through the game.

 The list of critters to choose from is basically endless for this activity for kids aged 4-10.
 The screen-free challenge is set up through a book where kids learn how to code to make the critter do fun activities like hide-in-seek, like this adorable dragon version.
 This is one of the many items on the list that has caught my eye for my own boys this holiday season.